 - planning and consenting

-- assessing land tenure and access arrangements
+- land acquisition, tenure and access arrangements

 - iwi consultation and investment.

-- the Ministry of Health on the $650m+ post-earthquake redevelopment (demolition, refurbishment and new build) of the Burwood and Christchurch hospitals in Christchurch, one of the most significant social infrastructure projects in New Zealand’s history
+- Ministry of Health on the $650m+ post-earthquake redevelopment (demolition, refurbishment and new build) of the Burwood and Christchurch hospitals in Christchurch, one of the most significant social infrastructure projects in New Zealand’s history

 - Solomon Islands Electricity Authority on four renewable energy projects including the proposed Tina River Hydro Development Project, which involves the development of a new 20MW hydro power plant – the Solomon Islands' first PPP; we advised on possible procurement options, briefed management and the board of directors on the legal and key risks of the project (and possible risk transfer), and drafted and commented on the project documentation

 - Queenstown Lakes District Council on a wastewater plant expansion project (design, build and operate) and a Three Waters (operate and maintain) project, both involving innovative partnering delivery models

 - Metrowater and other participants on the Alliance Agreement for the Clear Harbour Alliance, responsible for the complex upgrade and separation of Auckland’s previously combined stormwater and wastewater system